 I am a real person who has had the same e-mail address, rsc@umich.edu since 1987.
 (But, please don't use this link without changing the subject!).
 This means that the spammers and virus writers and other low-life slime have long since harvested it and send tons of e-mail purporting to be from me.
 (I know, I get and ignore the bounces.)
 It also means that I'm a stubborn fool for not retiring it.

-I have had a LinkedIn profile at Richard Conto www.linkedin.com/pub/0/ab4/250 for a few years now.
+I have a LinkedIn profile at Richard Conto www.linkedin.com/pub/0/ab4/250.
 It says pretty much the same thing as my resume.

 There appears to be another Richard Conto in the United States, although as best as I can tell, he lives in the western states.
 Unfortunately, he has provided my Gmail address as his to Dell Computer and they keep pestering me with customer service garbage for a machine I never bought.